How To Cook Couscous

 Ingredients needed

 • Couscous.
-A small wheat-based, granular type of pasta that is excellent at absorbing flavors during cooking.
 I used pearl couscous, which is the most common kind you can get (and the generic ‘couscous’ in any mainstream grocery store).

 • Stock.
-I prefer chicken stock, but any stock will work well for this recipe.
+I prefer chicken stock, but any stock will work.

 • Spices.
-Adjusting your spices will allow you to put your signature stamp on this dish.
 I use cayenne pepper, smoked paprika, saffron, garlic powder, and onion powder.

 • Vegetables.
 Use the diced vegetables of your choice.
-I like to add carrots, bell peppers, zucchini, and peas.
+I like to add carrots, bell peppers, zucchini, and peas, and I’ll stir in spinach right before serving.

 • Extra virgin olive oil.
-To assist in non-stick cooking.
+For flavor and texture.

 • Salt.
 To taste.

 • Butter.
-I use a little butter while fluffing the couscous to help create a smoother texture.
+I use unsalted butter while fluffing the couscous to help create a smoother texture, but you could use more EVOO.

 How to cook couscous